News | Thursday, 12th October 2017

 Chetham’s Library was founded in 1653 and is the oldest public library in the English-speaking world.
 Its collections range from illuminated manuscripts made for royalty through to documents which record the minutiae of everyday life such as letters, diaries and account books.

-GESTURED will be on show at Chetham’s Library from 13 October to 8 December 2017.
+GESTURED is on show until 8 December.
 Admission is free.

 “The mysterious transformation of materials which fascinated Elizabethan alchemists has also inspired our work and we hope that people who see the installation will be drawn into the history and atmosphere of the library.